102 Not Out Review: Amitabh Bachchan & Rishi Kapoor Win This Match With Their First-Rate Innings!

 - Rishi Kapoor On Ranbir Kapoor's Failures: If His One Film Flops Like Jagga Jasoos He Has No Work

-'Baap Cool, Beta Old School'- These four words aptly describe what Umesh Shukla's '102 Not Out' has in store for you.
-A narrative majorly revolving around two characters isn't an easy feat to pull off but trust me, the filmmaker gives you enough reasons to rejoice in this one.
+'Baap Cool, Beta Old School'- These four words aptly describe what Umesh Shukla's 102 Not Out has in store for you.
+A narrative majorly revolving around two characters isn't an easy feat to pull off but trust me, the film-maker gives you enough reasons to rejoice in this one.
 This Amitabh Bachchan-Rishi Kapoor starrer is a beautiful blend of emotions which gives you plenty of minutes to go 'ha-ha'; but at the same time, it also has scenes which has your eyes welling up!

 ALSO READ: Saaho: Prabhas Turns A Biker Boy, His Leaked Photos From The Sets Are Droolworthy!